-I adore the Mushroom cards for the Home Assistant Dashboard.
-However, if there was one thing I would criticize them for, it would be their lack of customizability.
-The latest release, Mushroom version 1.10.0, counteracts this and allows you to add a splash of colour and a badge icon to template cards.
+I have always been a fan of the Mushroom cards for the Home Assistant Dashboard.
+However, if there was one aspect to critique, it would be their limited customizability.
+The latest release, Mushroom version 1.10.0, addresses this issue by allowing users to add a splash of colour and a badge icon to template cards.

 {% if is_state('person.liam_alexander_colman', 'home') %} #d4c2f0 {% else %} #fdecd0 {% endif %}